Ziggeo/ziggeo-wordpress-plugin/readme.txt

 * Added Video Listing page for admins to see all videos, sort them and moderate them
 * Added global AJAX request to allow us to detect for videos recorded on WP pages.
 Available as a hook for your code.
 * IMPORTANT: Removed support for videowalls as announced since 2.0 Please use Videowalls plugin instead
+* Added better support for AJAX requests
+* Added a field for server auth token

 == Changelog ==